 Our Mongolia Mountain Bike Tours

-Vast and wild, the landscapes of Mongolia are the perfect setting for our rugged, off-road Mongolia mountain bike tours.
-Dirt, grass and gravel roads abound.
-Where there are none, simply pedal your way across open steppe – the rolling undulating terrain that makes up the majority of the country.
+Vast and wild, the landscapes of Mongolia are the perfect setting for our rugged, Mongolia mountain bike tours.
+Dirt, grass and gravel tracks abound.
+Where there are no tracks, simply pedal your way across open steppe – the rolling undulating terrain that makes up the majority of the country.

-We have developed great cycling routes in collaboration with the local communities that we work with.
+We have developed great cycling routes in collaboration with the local communities that we work in long-term local community partnership with.
 Mongolia’s awe-

-We offer both our changing signature trips and our tailor made options.
-All can be adapted to riders of different physical abilities and experience as well as being extended, shortened or combined.
+We offer both our set-date small group trips and our tailor-made options for our Mongolia mountain bike tours which can be adapted to riders of different physical abilities and experience which can be adapted to suit.

-The price for our signature and tailor made trips includes the price of a Marlin 5 TREK bike.
+The price for our signature and tailor made trips includes the price of a GIANT XTC bike.
 However, there are options to upgrade or even to bring your own bike.
+We don’t hire out our bikes – they are used solely on our bike trips.

-The Marlin 5 has a lightweight alloy frame, Shimano components and front suspension.
-It is a light and versatile hardtail cross country bike.
+Our Giant bikes have a lightweight alloy frame, Shimano components and front suspension.
+They are a light and versatile hardtail cross country bike.
 With 21 speeds and a wide range of gearing, you never need to pedal too hard or easy on terrain that varies in elevation.
-It’s equipped with mechanical disc brakes for increased stopping power in any weather conditions.
+The bikes are equipped with mechanical disc brakes for increased stopping power in any weather conditions.

 Farley 5 Fatbike